metaswarm

 The hardest problem in agent-driven development is not getting agents to write code.
 It is getting them to maintain standards.
 You can put "run coverage before pushing" in a checklist.
 Agents will skip it.
 They will misread thresholds, run the wrong command, or decide the step does not apply.
 We shipped multiple PRs with coverage regressions before we accepted that procedural enforcement is not enforcement.
 It is a suggestion.

-The fix is deterministic gates: automated checks that block bad code regardless of whether an agent follows instructions. metaswarm supports three enforcement points, all driven by a single config file:
+The fix is twofold.
+First, quality gates in the orchestrated execution loop are defined as blocking state transitions, not advisory recommendations.
+There is no instruction path from FAIL to COMMIT.
+FAIL always means retry or escalate.
+Second, deterministic gates: automated checks that block bad code regardless of whether an agent follows instructions. metaswarm supports three enforcement points, all driven by a single config file:

 Pre-Push Hook